Business Immigration

 • UKVI assesses the application, potentially conducting a compliance visit to verify business operations and HR processes.

-• A decision is typically issued within 8 weeks (standard) or 10 working days (priority).
+• A decision is typically issued within up to 8 weeks (standard) or 10 working days (priority, if secured).

 HR Action: Assign a dedicated team member to oversee the application process, ensuring timely document submission and responsiveness to UKVI queries.